tgalal/promptcmd/README.md

 {{STDIN}}
 ```

-Save, and close.
-Follow the printed instructions for configuring your model,
-then you can run:
+After saving, follow the configuration instructions, then use your new command:

 ```bash
 $ translate --help